amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 7 - For the `source` property you can shoose to use either a relatinve path or a full path.
-If you are using a fullpath, prefix the path with `file:///` so QML can differenctiate between online `https://` from local files.*
+*Snippet 7 - For the `source` property you can choose to use either a relatinve path or a full path.
+If you are using a fullpath, prefix the path with `file:///` so QML can differenctiate online files `https://` from local files` file:///`.*

 When you run it, this is what you get.